rufimov/ParalogWizard/README.md

 ___
 **Input and prior requirements**

 One of the most important step is to run HybPiper with proper reference, before switching to HybWizard.
-Since HybPhyloMaker works with a reference where single exons are separated into individual sequences, it is needed to have separate exons as separate "loci" in HybPiper.
+Since HybPhyloMaker works with a reference where single exons are separated into individual sequences, it is needed to have separate exons as separate "loci" for HybWizard.